Paraguay: Strengthening the NPM’s strategies for effective reporting and follow-up to recommendations

 Reports and recommendations are an essential part of the NPM’s preventive mandate and they are powerful tools for NPMs to bring about changes in detention policies and practices.
 Upon request from the NPM of Paraguay, the APT facilitated a three-day workshop to assist the institution in reviewing its practices and strengthening its planning, reporting and follow-up strategies, in view of contributing to real changes in the treatment and conditions of persons deprived of their liberty.

 With APT’s support and guidance, NPM’s members and staff reviewed their practices regarding the whole monitoring cycle, from preparing and conducting visits to places of detention to drafting the report and following-up to the recommendations.
 Concrete strategies were also identified to ensure high quality reports and recommendations, as well as effective drafting and follow-up process.
-The workshop also provided a unique space for the NPM to reflect on the way it plans, monitors and evaluates its work.
+The workshop provided also a unique space for the NPM to reflect on the way it plans, monitors and evaluates its work.
 NPM’s members and staff acknowledged the importance to include the change dimension since the planning phase, to make sure that their work is oriented towards achieving positive changes in detention policies and practices.

 “The work of an NPM is a continuous and ongoing process.
 I was therefore very pleased to see how all the members and staff of the Paraguayan NPM, a well-established and experienced institution, were open and willing to reflect on their practices in order to improve their work”, said Veronica Filippeschi, APT’s Americas Programme Officer.